10 Things to Do in Tokyo in Winter

 1. Discover the best version of Mount Fuji

-However, in Japan during the winter, as long as it doesn't rain or snow, the skies usually remain clear, which is rare during the other times of the year when clouds tend to dominate the horizon.
+Temperatures in Tokyo during the winter can drop substantially, reaching freezing temperatures and sporadic but heavy snowfall.
+However, in Japan during the winter, as long as it doesn't rain or snow, the skies are usually clear, which is rare during other times of the year when clouds often dominate the horizon.
 This is good news for visitors because Mount Fuji remains in full view from the city, revealing its best profile.

-If you want to visit, you can book a Mount Fuji tour from Tokyo, which also includes a visit to Lake Ashi, or go on your own, but one way or another it's worth a visit during the winter season.
+If you want to visit, you can book a Mount Fuji tour from Tokyo, which also includes a visit to Lake Ashi, or go on your own, but one way or another it's worth a visit during the winter season:

 2. Soak in the volcanic hot springs

-These baths have healing qualities, but they are also beauty-oriented, as it is customary for them to be arranged with views of natural landmarks such as Mount Fuji or the Five Lakes.
+Traditional baths, or onsen in Japanese, are volcanic hot springs that are a cultural experience in Japan.
+These baths have healing qualities, but they are also beauty-oriented, as it is customary for them to be arranged with views of outstanding natural sites, such as Mount Fuji or the Five Lakes.

 3. Visit the medieval village of Shirakawa-go on a tour from Tokyo